nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <a name="addMember"></a>
 ### 1. Add Member: `addMember`

-With new members joining the club, you can add a new member along with his/her contact number and email to the contact list.
+With new members joining the club, you can add a new member along with his/her contact number and email to the members list.

 Format: `addMember NAME p/PHONE_NUMBER e/EMAIL [r/ROLE]`

-* The field ROLE is optional.
+* NAME field is case-sensitive.
 * NAME and ROLE fields can take on any values with alphanumeric characters.
-* PHONE field has to have a minimum length of 3 digits and maximum length of 15 digits.
+* PHONE_NUMBER field has to have a minimum length of 3 digits and maximum length of 15 digits.
 * If ROLE field is not specified, person will be assigned a default role of member.
-* EMAIL field must be valid with a local-part followed by '@' and then the domain name.

 Assumptions:
 * Every member in the CCA has a different name.
 An error will be prompted when you add a member with the same name but with